 Troubleshooting: When Your Cat Won’t Use the Bed

-The bed itself might not appeal to your cat’s sensory preferences.
+Change one variable at a time.
+Moving a bed and replacing it simultaneously prevents you from identifying the true cause of rejection.
 Some cats dislike certain fabrics or prefer more enclosed spaces.
 Covered beds might work better than open beds for cats who like feeling concealed.
 Other cats hate restriction and prefer flat surfaces where they can sprawl out completely.

 Sometimes location isn’t wrong, it’s just not established yet.
 Cats are creatures of habit and might need gentle encouragement to try something new.
 Place treats in or near the bed, engage in play sessions nearby, or simply sit near the bed yourself while reading.
 Your cat’s attraction to your presence can help them associate the bed with positive experiences.